 Silver bullion dealers place orders for Silver Eagle Coins with minimum 25,000 orders of the ounce one silver coins, with purchases above the minimum 25k threshold allowed in 500 Silver Eagle coin increments.

 American Silver Eagle Coins are packaged in semi-clear plastic US Mint tubes with 20 of the one-ounce silver coins in each.
-A quantity of 25 tubes (500 coins) are placed within a molded plastic shipping container, commonly referred informally within the silver bullion industry as a Silver Eagle “Monster Box”.
+A quantity of 25 twenty-coin-holding mint tubes (equaling a total of 500 coins per case) are all placed within a molded plastic shipping container, commonly referred informally within the silver bullion industry as a Silver Eagle “Monster Box.”

 US Mint Silver Eagle Price Premiums: Recent History

-So for example, the beginning year spot prices for silver 2003 were $4.74 oz thus the US Mint was selling minimum lots of 25,000 total 1 oz American Silver Eagle Coins at $5.99 per coin.
+So for example, beginning year spot prices for silver in 2003 were $4.74 oz.
+Thus the US Mint was selling minimum lots of 25,000 total 1 oz American Silver Eagle Coins at $5.99 per coin.

 On October 14, 2008, the prices of 1 oz American Silver Eagle coins for authorized silver bullion dealer buyers was increased from the then fluctuating silver spot price plus $1.25 oz to $1.40 per coin.